West Virginia vs. Texas Women's Basketball Predictions & Picks - January 6

 West Virginia Schedule Analysis

-- In their best win of the season on December 4, the Mountaineers defeated the Penn State Lady Lions, a top 50 team (No. 37) in our computer rankings, by a score of 83-65.
+- Against the Penn State Lady Lions, a top 50 team in our computer rankings, the Mountaineers picked up their signature win of the season on December 4, an 83-65 home victory.

+- The Mountaineers have one win over Quadrant 1 opponents, tied for the 25th-most in the country.

-- West Virginia has tied for the 37th-most Quadrant 4 wins in the nation (six).
+- West Virginia has tied for the 36th-most Quadrant 4 wins in the nation (six).

 Get tickets for any college basketball game this season at Ticketmaster!